gbif/stackable/docs/comparison_of_query_engines.md

 hive.execution.engine = spark
 ```

-As there are variance in name convention from the authors side and the language between Hive and Trino, all the specific queries will be listed.
+As there are variance in name convention from the authors side and the language between Hive and Trino, all the specific queries used will be listed.

 <details>